 Then we looked at the handrails.
 We technically could have just gone with a 2 x 4 for the handrail, but we wanted a little more pizzazz.

 Ultimately, we went with a handrail with some decorated grooves, and it came with slots for the rail posts, eliminating the need for me to space the posts out myself.

-Before leaving the store, I picked up some galvanized L brackets to attach the handrails to the porch posts, and some 2 x 4s to serve as a base for the railings.
+Before leaving the store, I picked up some galvanized L brackets to attach the handrails to the porch railing posts, and some 2 x 4s to serve as a base for the railings.

-How to Install Porch Railings
+How To Install Porch Railings

-Constructing Railing Segments
+Constructing Porch Railing Segments

-Two of the longer segments faced the street, while a short segment on the side connected the masonry wall to the end post.
+Two of the longer wooden segments faced the street, while a short segment on the side connected the masonry wall to the end post.

-Construction was fairly simple.
+Porch railing construction was fairly simple.
 I used exterior deck screws to attach the handrail to the railing posts, and the pre-cut slots in the handrail on the individual posts definitely sped things up.

-Attaching the Segments to Porch Posts
+Attaching The Segments To Porch Posts

 I cut some 2 x 4 squares to serve as “feet” for the segments.
 These feet were attached to the bottom of each porch post, and the segments would rest on them.